UBCSailbot/.github/.github/ISSUE_TEMPLATE/create-tasklist.md

 - Add the tasklist issue and task issues to the Software project
 - To create a task from an existing issue, reference its number: e.g., #739
     - Can link a closed issue for reference to have a complete record of what needs to be done.
-- If a PR resolves a task that isn't an issue, convert it to one
+- If a PR resolves a task that isn't an issue, convert task to an issue
 - If a new issue needs to be created in the process of making a task list, directly draft an issue here rather than creating and linking an issue.
 -->